ALS Shipping & Receiving (packages under 150 pounds)

 For information about receiving gas shipments, see the information on Purchase, Delivery, and Storage of Gases.

 Users who are expecting to receive an express delivery package can ensure more timely delivery by utilizing ALS Receiving.
 Express couriers deliver directly to the Berkeley Lab Shipping and Receiving Department, but once there, packages have to wait their turn for delivery by truck to the proper laboratory building.
 If notified, ALS Receiving can help prevent this delay.
-Users who know an express package is on its way to them should contact ALS Receiving Manager Gary Giangrasso at 510-486-7638 with the name of the courier company and the name of the sender.
+Users who know an express package is on its way to them should contact ALS Shipping and Receiving at 510-486-4494 with the name of the courier company, the name of the sender, and the name of the beamline scientist.

 Large Items Requiring a Forklift